Gum disease is also known as periodontal disease, and is an infection of the gums surrounding your teeth.

 How Can I Tell If I Need Gum Disease Treatment?

 Gum disease is progressive; the symptoms are subtle, thus not readily detectable.
 That’s the reason why a trained eye and skill of a dentist or periodontist is useful.
 Nevertheless, there are tell-tale signs and symptoms that you may notice.
 They include:

-Often this occurs when you are brushing your teeth or flossing and you will notice small amount of bleeding.
+Often this occurs when you are brushing your teeth or flossing and you will notice a small amount of bleeding.